Pataclop/Movinyl/README.md

 See the [open issues](https://github.com/Pataclop/Movinyl/issues) for a list of proposed features and known issues.
 Please feel free to add to our roadmap.

-* Multithreading for disks.cpp
+* better multithreading for disks.cpp
 * Multithreading for pages.cpp
-* Make frame extraction faster
 * Reduce the number of scripts and instructions to make the experience more seamless

 <!-- CONTRIBUTING -->